confluentinc/cp-docker-images/docs/quickstart.rst

 condition is not too transient.

 After saving the trigger, Control Center will now prompt us to associate an action that will execute when our newly created trigger fires.
-For now, the only action is send an email.
+For now, the only action is to send an email.
 Select our new trigger and choose maximum send rate for your alert email.

   .. figure:: images/c3-quickstart-new-action-form.png